How to start a cinema

 • The quality of a building can make a considerable difference to the successful marketing of a cinema

-• Few new cinemas are built with just a single screen, or even 2-screens.
+• Few new cinemas are built with just a single screen.
 Even in smaller communities there are good commercial and programming reasons for providing at least two screens

-• Digital cinema technology is having an impact on the way that films are presented, and the design of auditoria.
-Some digital cinemas have their control rooms located remotely from the projector.
+• Digital cinema technology has impacted the way films are presented, and auditoria design.
+Some digital cinemas have their control rooms located remotely from the projector

-• New cinemas can be constructed to allow for a range of community and educational uses
+• New cinemas should ideally be constructed to allow for a range of community and educational uses

-• Concession sales of confectionery, ice cream and soft drinks play an important part in the economy of cinemas.
+• Concession sales play an important part in the economy of cinemas.
 Sales areas (and associated storage) should be designed to allow this income source to be realised

-• Safe and plentiful car parking is required for most cinemas.
-It is advisable to ensure that public transport is also available
+• Safe and plentiful car parking is required for most cinemas and it is advisable to ensure that adequate public transport is also available

 • Cinema design and leisure requirements are changing rapidly.
 A new cinema development should therefore have some capacity to expand or change in response to future demands.